-ITEM NO.4
+ITEM NO. 4

 The Board of Directors of the Company, on the recommendation of the Audit Committee, approved the appointment and remuneration of M/s.
-Diwanji & Co., Cost Accountants, to conduct the audit of the cost records of the Company for the financial year ending on March 31, 2021.
+Diwanji & Co., Cost and Management Accountants, as Cost Auditor to conduct the audit of the cost records of the Company for the financial year ending on March 31, 2022.

-In terms of the provisions of Section 148(3) of the Companies Act.
-2013 read with Rule 14(a)(ii) of the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditor is to be ratified by the Members of the Company.
-Accordingly, the Members are requested to ratify the remuneration payable to the Cost Auditors for the financial year 2020-21 as set out in the Resolution for the aforesaid services to be rendered by them.
+In terms of the provisions of Section 148(3) of the Companies Act, 2013 read with Rule 14(a)(ii) of The Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditor is to be ratified by the Members of the Company.
+Accordingly, the Members are requested to ratify the remuneration payable to the Cost Auditors for the financial year 2021-22 as set out in the Resolution for the aforesaid services to be rendered by them.